Unpredictable Changes: Navigating Symptoms With Uncertainty In Mind Health

 This process is akin to navigating uncharted waters, where each wave represents a different experience, and the calm sea reflects moments of clarity amidst the chaos.

-Understanding these fluctuations not only requires patience but also a lot of for oneself.
+Understanding these fluctuations not only requires patience but also a lot of empathy for oneself.

 It’s important to keep in mind that it’s okay not to have all the answers right now and remember that you’re doing your best amidst challenging circumstances.